Benefactorum Recordatio Jucundissima Est

 Jane Burnett

-Co-Chair of Governors
+Chair of Governors

 Chair of Education Committee

-Link Governor for Curriculum Development
+Link Governor for Leadership and Management

 A geography graduate and a trained teacher Jane spent 25 years in the teaching profession, culminating in headship.
 Following headship she set up her own education consultancy specialising in leadership development and school improvement.